Neema-ac/deep-learning-/README.md

 Deep learning
 # My First Project

 This is a simple project that demonstrates how to upload files to GitHub using Git Bash.
-It includes sample files
+It includes some class code files.

 ## Features
 - Upload files via Git Bash